Connect with us

 University of Maryland, Baltimore County

 Some professors allow the use of ChatGPT as long as students cite ChatGPT as the source.
 As a researcher who specializes in the use of technology in education, I believe this practice needs to be thought through.
 Does this mean that ChatGPT would need to cite its sources, so that students could cite ChatGPT as a type of secondary source according to APA style, a standard academic style of citing papers?
 What Pandora’s box are we opening?
-Some users that ChatGPT never reveals its sources anyway.
+Some users report that ChatGPT never reveals its sources anyway.

 The proliferation of free AI means students won’t have to think much while writing – just engage in a high level of copy and paste.
 We used to call that plagiarism.
 With AI-assisted plagiarism, this brings in the potential for a new era of academic misconduct.

-The concern will come when students take higher-level courses or a job and lack the literacy skills to perform on an exceptional level.
+The concern will come when students take higher-level courses or land a job and lack the literacy skills to perform on an exceptional level.
 We will have created a generation of functionally illiterate adults who lack the capacity to engage in advanced thinking – like critiquing, comparing or contrasting information.

 Yes, students can and should use smart tools, but we need to hypothesize and measure the costs to human ingenuity and the future of the human race.